cgutierr-zgz/push_swap/README.md

 ## Compiling
 `make` to compile.

+Modify Makefile line 110 in order to change how many numbers are being used.

 `make check` to check if the outcome is right.

 `make count` to see the number of instructions used.

-`make exe` to execute with n random numbers, modify Makefile line 110 in order to change how many numbers are being used.
+`make exe` to execute with n random numbers.

 or